spacetelescope/stpipe/docs/source/model_library.rst

 Borrowing and shelving models
 -----------------------------

-Interacting with an `AbstractModelLibrary` involves "borrowing" and "shelving" models, both of which must occur during a ``with`` statement (while the library is "open"):
+Interacting with an `~stpipe.library.AbstractModelLibrary` involves "borrowing" and "shelving" models, both of which must occur during a ``with`` statement (while the library is "open"):